 Federal prosecutors then changed their theory.
 Melton had said he only talked with Sherwin after the October trades, to report what he had done, but had taken all of his orders from Jeffries.
 Federal prosecutors decided to prosecute Sherwin for the October trades only, and claim that the later trades were just normal investments, because the evidence of improper conduct was stronger for the October trades.
 Sherwin wanted to show the jury the government’s bill of particulars in the earlier case and argue that since the Government itself believed that all the trades were connected, the new prosecution theory was absurd; he was not allowed to do so.
 On December 13, 1989 Sherwin was convicted by a jury in the United States District Court for the Southern District of New York and sentenced to 6 months in prison.

 Sherwin appealed.
-The United States Court of Appeal, Second Circuit reversed on March 18, 1991, holding that in this case, but not generally, the bill of particulars was evidence that should have been presented to the jury because it was the essence of the defense case.
-A new trial was ordered but on August 9, 1991, the prosecution dismissed all charges against Sherwin.
+The United States Court of Appeals for the Second Circuit reversed on March 18, 1991, holding that in this case, but not generally, the bill of particulars was evidence that should have been presented to the jury because it was the essence of the defense case.
+A new trial was ordered, but on August 9, 1991, the prosecution dismissed all charges against Sherwin.
 Nonetheless, Sherwin’s reputation had been ruined, he lost his job and couldn’t find another one, and ended up moving to Switzerland.

 — Michael S. Perry